-Community college is also becoming an increasingly affordable option in comparison to the sky high tuition of university and increasing unemployment rates.
-According to 2011 statistics, the average tuition for public two year institutions was only $2,713, making a total of a little over $5,000 in total owed, not to mention the $1700 in Pell Grant Aid money offered to community college students.
+Community college is also becoming an increasingly affordable option in comparison to the sky-high tuition of the university and increasing unemployment rates.
+According to 2011 statistics, the average tuition for public two-year institutions was only $2,713, making a total of a little over $5,000 in total owed, not to mention the $1700 in Pell Grant Aid money offered to the community college students.

 Furthermore, the Bureau of Labor Statistics has shown that the unemployment rate for community college graduates is also lowering while unemployment rates for bachelor’s degree holders is rising (at 4.5% and 3.5% respectively).
 The New York Times further identifies a noticeable percentage difference between unemployment rates for those graduates of community college who received occupational degrees as opposed to those who received academic degrees.
 An occupational degree differs from an academic degree in that it is one for which “the primary purpose is gainful employment and career development.”
-These degrees lead to becoming nurses, pilots, detectives, dental hygienists, or electrical technicians etc. The unemployment rate for academic two year degrees is 4.8% as of May 2014 while the unemployment rate for occupational two year degrees is only 4.0%.
+These degrees lead to becoming nurses, pilots, detectives, dental hygienists, electrical technicians, etc. The unemployment rate for academic two-year degrees is 4.8% as of May 2014 while the unemployment rate for occupational two-year degrees is only 4.0%.

 Trade School Also An Alternative to University

-Trade school, which also goes by the name of a technical or a vocational school, is an institution that exists for the sole purpose of teaching the skills to perform a specific job.
+A trade school, which also goes by the name of a technical or a vocational school, is an institution that exists for the sole purpose of teaching the skills to perform a specific job.
 This specialized training can range from welding to cosmetology to medical imaging.
-Thus, by focusing on a particular skillset students no longer have to spend the time on general education that some people just do not want or need while most likely offering smaller class sizes.
-Compared to university, technical school’s salary is not much of a drop off, according to the National Center for Education Statistics, which states that trade school jobs have median annual earnings of $35,720, compared to that of universities, which have median annual earnings of $46,900.
+Thus, by focusing on a particular skill set students no longer have to spend the time on general education that some people just do not want or need while most likely offering smaller class sizes.
+Compared to university, technical school’s salary is not much of a drop-off, according to the National Center for Education Statistics, which states that trade school jobs have median annual earnings of $35,720, compared to that of universities, which have median annual earnings of $46,900.